Mrkebubun/sputnik/clients/README.md

 ### rpc.token.get_new_api_credentials(expiration)

 Get a new set of API credentials and invalidate the old one.
 If expiration is passed in, then the token will expire at the expiration (microseconds since epoch).
 If no expiration is passed in the token will expire in 7 days.
+In the future this call will also require an OTP if that is enabled for the account.

 Returns

 ```json